juice-shop/pwning-juice-shop/introduction/motivation.md

 ![Inofficial JS Shield](img/JS_Shield.png)

-The authors idea was to convert one of the (unofficial but popular) _JavaScript_ shield-logos into a **leaking juice box** because it had a quite matching shape for this shenanigans:
+The author's idea was to convert one of the (unofficial but popular) _JavaScript_ shield-logos into a **leaking juice box** because it had a quite matching shape for this shenanigans: